massaaki/personal-blog/src/contents/posts/next-03-instalando-configurando-o-eslint.md

 Em seguida, devemos responder alguns questionários para fazermos as configurações iniciais do Eslint:

 ```
-How would you like to use Eslint?Selecione a opção: -To check syntax and find problems
+How would you like to use Eslint?
+Selecione a opção: -To check syntax and find problems
 ```

 ```
-What type of modules does your project use?Selecione a opção: -Javascript modules(import/export)
+What type of modules does your project use?
+Selecione a opção: -Javascript modules(import/export)
 ```

 ```
-Which framework does your project use?Selecione a opção: -React
+Which framework does your project use?
+Selecione a opção: -React
 ```

 ```
-Does your project use Typescript?digite: y
+Does your project use Typescript?
+digite: y
 ```

 ```
-Where does your project run?selecione a opção: -Browser
+Where does your project run?
+selecione a opção: -Browser
 ```

 ```
-What format do you want your config file to be in?selecione a opção: -Json
+What format do you want your config file to be in?
+selecione a opção: -Json
 ```

 ```
-Would you like to install using npm?selecione a opção: -No
+Would you like to install using npm?
+selecione a opção: -No
 ```

 Após finalizar o questionário, ainda no terminal (como informamos que não desejamos instalar utilizando o npm), aparecerá uma mensagem das bibliotecas que serão necessários instalar, apenas copie e instale com o yarn: